Stabilizing Rate of Stochastic Control Systems: Conclusion

 \section{Conclusion}

-We develop a quantitative framework for analyzing mean-square exponential stabilization of stochastic systems with multiplicative noise under state-feedback control policies.
-The study introduces the optimal stabilizing rate $\rho^{*}$ as a measure of how fast stabilization can be achieved, and pursues two complementary directions.
-On one hand, norm-based conditions are extended to the stochastic setting, providing a necessary and sufficient condition for the exact attainability of the optimal stabilizing rate $\rho^{*}$ and conservative upper and lower estimates.
-On the other hand, we reformulate the Problem (OC) into an optimal control Problem (OSR) and developed the RNVI algorithm, obtaining the computable two-sided bounds for the optimal stabilizing rate under any admissible state-feedback control policies.
+We develop a quantitative framework for analyzing mean-square exponential stabilization of stochastic systems with multiplicative noise.
+The study focuses on the optimal stabilizing rate \(\rho^{*}\), which characterizes the fastest achievable mean-square exponential decay rate.
+By extending the norm-based analysis to the stochastic setting, we establish quantitative bounds for the optimal stabilizing rate.
+Furthermore, within the state-feedback policy class, we introduce an optimal control formulation for Problem (OSR), derive a Bellman-type characterization, and reduce it to a nonlinear matrix eigenvalue problem.
+To address the possible lack of strictly positive-definite solutions, we introduce a regularized approximation scheme and develop the RNVI algorithm.
+The resulting regularized fixed points generate computable feedback gains and certified two-sided bounds for the optimal stabilizing rate.
+We also analyze the gap between the certified bounds, including a sufficient condition for gap closing and a necessary structural condition for nonvanishing gaps.

-These results yields both theoretical insights and practical tools for stabilization under multiplicative noise.
+These results provide both theoretical insights and practical tools for quantitative stabilization analysis under multiplicative noise.
 Future work may extend the framework toward data-driven formulations, robustness against modeling errors, and scalable algorithms for high-dimensional systems.